 Nutrition Information is estimated based on the ingredients and cooking instructions as described in each recipe and is intended to be used for informational purposes only.
 Please note that nutrition details may vary based on methods of preparation, origin and freshness of ingredients used.

-When some Irish mother’s hear there is a cake sale or bake sale at their child’s school they slave for hours over a hot stove baking their finest confectioneries.
+When some Irish mother’s hear there’s a cake sale or bake sale at their child’s school, they labor for hours over a hot stove baking their finest confectioneries.

 Little do they know, the treats that sell out first and are in highest demand are these no-fuss, easy peasy rice krispie buns.